 Glyndor Gallery | February 12– March 24, 2018

-While in the winter workspace, Agbomenou envisions creating a series of portraits and landscapes that depict the histories of people in his native Harlem, the Bronx and Upper Manhattan that would serve as a conservation effort to preserve the cultural environments of these communities.
-The paintings will provide viewers with visual mementos.
-The artist plans to pull from Wave Hill’s natural resources to provide a wide array of shapes and colors to build a catalogue of photographs to use in his layered painting, collage process.
+During the Winter Workspace, Agbomenou created a series of watercolor portraits and landscapes that portray the histories of his community in Harlem and Upper Manhattan, serving as a conservation effort to preserve the cultural environments of these communities.
+The artist pulled from Wave Hill’s natural resources to provide a wide array of shapes and colors to build a catalog of photographs to use in his layered painting, collage process.
 By conducting interviews, collecting images and doing research at the Schomburg Center, the artist continues to build a bank of information that will help inform his compositions.
 Agbomenou work seeks to chronicle and strengthen relationships in African communities around the world.

-The Arts at Wave Hill are supported by Lily Auchincloss Foundation, Inc., Milton & Sally Avery Arts Foundation, the National Endowment for the Arts; New York City Department of Cultural Affairs; New York Community Trust Edward and Sally Van Lier Fund; New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature; The Pollock-Krasner Foundation; The Shelley & Donald Rubin Foundation; and by the Cathy and Stephen Weinroth Commissioning Fund for the Arts.
+The Arts at Wave Hill are supported by the Lily Auchincloss Foundation, Inc.; Michael J. Shannon; Milton and Sally Avery Arts Foundation; the National Endowment for the Arts; New York City Department of Cultural Affairs; New York Community Trust Edward and Sally Van Lier Fund; New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature; The Pollock-Krasner Foundation; The Shelley & Donald Rubin Foundation; and by the Cathy and Stephen Weinroth Commissioning Fund for the Arts.